Mobile ordering platform

 Impact

-Mid-fidelity wireframes helped test content density, screen hierarchy, and the relationship between menu browsing, item details, favorites, and checkout.
-This stage was especially useful for giving images more room while keeping the layout controlled.
+Mid-fidelity wireframes were used to test content density, action visibility, and the relationship between discovery, item detail, customization, cart awareness, and checkout.
+This stage was especially useful for balancing appetite-driven visuals with the need for speed and structural clarity.

 High-fidelity main screen